How to Host Multiple Go Lang Web Apps on a VPS

 to ports 8080 and 8443, respectively, on the loopback interface.

-Add to the end of /etc/pf.conf
+Add to the end of /etc/pf.conf, add the following lines.

 |